• Our Services

 • Nearly one-third of children worry about their competence and require considerable reassurance

-• 1 of every 5 grade school children is afraid of heights, shy in new situations, or anxious about public speaking and social acceptance
+• 1 of every 5-grade school child is afraid of heights, shy in new situations, or anxious about public speaking and social acceptance

 • Girls report more stress than boys – sometimes because of social expectations

-• Good news–most of these worries and stresses are outgrown or recede as children mature and develop.
+• The good news–most of these worries and stresses are outgrown or recede as children mature and develop.
 The key is knowing what is “normal” for a child at a certain age.

 What Often Causes Anxiety in Children?